rbaumgar/monitor-demo-app/application-monitoring.md

-# Enabling Monitoring and Scaling of Your Own Services/Application, Creating Alert Rules and Sending to External Systems
+# Enabling Monitoring and Scaling of Your Own Services/Application, Creating Alert Rules, and Sending to External Systems

 ![](images/title01.jpg)

 *By Robert Baumgartner, Red Hat Austria, May 2025 (OpenShift 4.18)*

-In this blog I will guide you on
+In this blog, I will guide you on

-- How to enable an application performance monitoring (APM).
+- How do you enable application performance monitoring (APM)?

-- How to scale a user application based on application metrics with a Horizontal Pod Autoscaler (HPA).
+- How do you scale a user application based on application metrics with a Horizontal Pod Autoscaler (HPA)?

-- How to create an alert based on application metrics and send this alert to an external system.
+- How do you create an alert based on application metrics and send this alert to an external system?

-For the monitoring, I will use the OpenShift Monitoring with a new feature for monitoring your own services.
+For the monitoring, I will use the OpenShift Monitoring with a new feature for monitoring your own services User Workload Monitoring

 You can use OpenShift Monitoring for your own services in addition to monitoring the cluster.
 This way, you do not need to use an additional monitoring solution.
 This helps keep monitoring centralized.
 Additionally, you can extend the access to the metrics of your services beyond cluster administrators.
 This enables developers and arbitrary users to access these metrics.

 News:
-- the developer can sclae the application by using the Custom Metrics Autoscaler Operator, based on Kubernetes-based Event Driven Autoscaler (KEDA).
-Released with OpernSHift 4.12
+- The developer can scale the application by using the *Custom Metrics Autoscaler Operator*, based on Kubernetes-based Event Driven Autoscaler (KEDA).
+It was released with OpernShift 4.12.
-- developer is able to create alerts and forward this alerts to an external system.
+- The developer can create alerts and forward these alerts to an external system.

 See [Configuring user workload monitoring](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/monitoring/configuring-user-workload-monitoring)

-An older version of this document is available, but some featutes are no longer available.
+An older version of this document is available, but some features are no longer available.
 See [(old!)
 Enabling Monitoring and Scaling of Your Own Services/Application, Creating Alert Rules and Sending to External Systems](application-monitoring-old.md).

 ## Enabling Monitoring of Your Own Services in OpenShift